marcos-castrillo/twitter-warbot/README.md

 3. Fill the variables in data_items.py with your own items' data.
 4. Modify the output texts in literals.py to make it funnier.
 5. Run main.py

-## To fix

-- Divide the process into 2 steps: First generate a file with the tweets and seconds tweet them.
-- Reduce the possibility of picking items.
-- Reduce the possibility of reviving.
-- Displayed awaking time is 1 hour before.

-## Ideas

-- When moving do something else (pick items?)